Free expat tax extension icon

 Ojochal, Provincia de Puntarenas, Costa RicaOjochal, Costa Rica.
 PHOTO CREDIT: PIXABAY

 Ojochal is a peaceful village loved by Canadian and American retirees alike.
-It’s known for gourmet dining, low crime, and scenic living.
-The population is small, but the expat network is strong.
-Ideal for those seeking serenity and cultural charm.
+Known for gourmet dining, low crime, and scenic living, it draws those who want culture and calm over convenience.
+It's also a firm favorite among Canadians retiring in Costa Rica.

 Puerto Viejo